 Others feel their diagnosis isn't helpful, disagreeing entirely with the current system of diagnosing personality disorders and finding it stigmatising and unhelpful.
 For example, some people prefer not to describe their experiences as medical problems, or would rather see them as a response to difficult life events.
 Our page on why personality disorder is a controversial diagnosis has more information.

-Watch Lechelle and Debbie talk about having BPD, and how a combination of medication and dialectical behaviour therapy (DBT) has helped them develop the skills to manage it:
+Lechelle and Debbie talk about having borderline personality disorder and how a combination of medication and dialectical behaviour therapy (DBT) has helped them develop the skills to manage it.

 "I don't necessarily tell people I have BPD because I don't like labelling myself, I just say I have depression and anxiety because it's easier.
 But I know I have BPD.
 I feel things so intensely sometimes it means I lose control of all my senses.
 It's one of the worst feelings, but I have learnt how to cope with it."

 This information was published in January 2018.

 This page is currently under review.
 All content was accurate when published.

 If you want to reproduce this content, see our permissions and licensing page.